What is Agent Tesla malware?

 Malware analysis of Agent Tesla

-Interactivity of ANY.RUN allows tracking activities in real-time and watching Agent Tesla in action in a controlled, safe environment with full real-time access to the sandbox simulation.
+The interactivity of ANY.RUN service allows tracking activities in real-time and watching Agent Tesla in action in a controlled, safe environment with full real-time access to the sandbox simulation.
 A video recorded by the ANY.RUN gives us the ability to take a closer look at the lifecycle of this virus.
+You can also analyze fresh samples and IOCs in our threat intelligence feed in the public submissions.

 Figure 1: A lifecycle graph generated by ANY.RUN

-Agent Tesla malware is not an easy one to detect.
+Agent Tesla malware is not an easy one to identify.
 The most robust way to stay safe is to exhibit caution when opening suspicious emails or visiting unknown links.
-Above all, one must be careful to download attachments in emails from unknown senders.
+Above all, one must be careful to download attachments in emails from unknown senders and try to identify scams.

 Distribution of Agent Tesla

-The malware is distributed at large via spam email campaigns.
-It is usually delivered to victims in malicious documents, or via malicious web-links.
+The malware is distributed at large via spam email campaigns like Vidar or IcedID.
+It is usually delivered to victims in malicious documents, or via malicious web links.
 Upon visiting such a link, a contaminated document will be automatically downloaded to a victim’s PC.

 Agent Tesla execution process